College of William & Mary

-The College of William & Mary (officially The College of William and Mary in Virginia, abbreviated as W&M) is a public research university in Williamsburg, Virginia.
-Founded in 1693 by a royal charter issued by King William III and Queen Mary II, it is the second-oldest institution of higher education in the United States and the ninth-oldest in the English-speaking world.
-It is classified among "R2: Doctoral Universities – High Research Activity".
-In his 1985 book Public Ivies: A Guide to America's Best Public Undergraduate Colleges and Universities, Richard Moll included William & Mary as one of the original eight "Public Ivies".
+The College of William & Mary (W&M) is a public research university in Williamsburg, Virginia, United States.
+Founded in 1693 under a royal charter issued by King William III and Queen Mary II, it is the second-oldest institution of higher learning in the United States, and the ninth-oldest in the English-speaking world.
+William & Mary is classified among "R1: Doctoral Universities – Very high research activity".